Toowoomba: Health

 Toowoomba is serviced by four hospitals: Toowoomba Base Hospital, which is a public hospital and one of the largest hospitals in regional Australia, this will soon be replaced via a redevelopment at the Baillie Henderson Hospital site; a specialist psychiatric hospital called Baillie Henderson Hospital; and two private hospitals: St. Andrew's Toowoomba Hospital and St. Vincents Hospital.
-There is also the Toowoomba Hospice which is a community-based private healthcare facility which provides palliative care to the terminally ill.
+There is also the Toowoomba Hospice, a community-based private healthcare facility providing palliative care to the terminally ill.

 Water

 Toowoomba's third water storage Cressbrook Dam was completed in 1983 and supplied water to Toowoomba in 1988.
 It has a full capacity of about 80000 Ml bringing total capacity of the three dams, Cooby, Perseverance, and Cressbrook, to 126000 Ml.
 The city also has underground supplies in fractured basalt of the rock unit known as the Main Range Volcanics.
 Toowoomba also sits above the eastern edge of the Great Artesian Basin and to the west underground water is available beneath unconsolidated alluvium.

 Rainfall during the period from 1998 to 2005 was 30% below the long term average, consistent with a prolonged drought; with this trend continuing through to the spring of 2007.
 In mid-2005, the water situation for the city was becoming critical with water supply levels below 30%.
 Environmental flows from Cressbrook Dam into Cressbrook Creek were allowed to cease as Toowoomba approached level five water restrictions.
 During March 2006 the surface water storage in the dams fell below 25% of full capacity, falling further to 12.8% on 10 March 2008 and reaching an all-time low of 7.7% in December 2009.

 The former Toowoomba Mayor Di Thorley proposed a controversial potable reuse project under the Toowoomba Water Futures plan which would result in water reclaimed from the Wetalla Sewage Treatment Plant being returned to Cooby Dam to provide 25% of the potable water supply for Toowoomba.
 Other water supply options include importing water from Oakey Creek Groundwater Management Area (average TDS 1660 mg/L), importing water from Condamine Groundwater Management Area (average TDS 740 mg/L), and water from coal seam gas production (TDS 1200–4300 mg/L).